trimstray/the-practical-linux-hardening-guide/README.md

 - read the main chapter (introduction and other sub chapters), e.g. _Linux kernel hardening_, it offers a general overview
 - check the _Useful resources_ for a deeper understanding
 - check the _Policies_ and on this basis, make changes

+### Which distribution should be used?

+This guide is being written and tested on **Red Hat Enterprise Linux** and **CentOS Linux** distributions because:

+- they are a free (CentOS) and open source
+- they are enterprise-class
+- they are stable and reliable
+- they have great community support
+- they are built on coherent snapshots of old packages

+In the case of hardening they provide a **[certified tool](#oscap-tool)** which can parse and evaluate each component of the SCAP standard.

 ### Ok.
 Let's start, 3, 2, 1...
 STOP!